Deploy Internal Load Balancer with Oracle Cloud Native Environment

 NAME STATUS ROLES AGE VERSION

-Note: The keepalived daemon remained with the currently active host, despite the original host restarting.
-This occurs due to how Oracle Cloud Native Environment weights the nodes in the keepalived configuration.
+The keepalived daemon keeps the virtual IP with the currently active host, despite the original host restarting.
+This behavior happens because Oracle Cloud Native Environment sets each node's weight equally in the keepalived configuration file.

 For More Information